What is an employment contract?

 The government guidance note is useful for individuals who have received a written statement and is not happy with the terms.
 It is advised they can:

-The tribunal will then decide what the employment particulars should have been.
+The employment tribunal will then decide what the employment particulars should have been.

-Legislate is a contracting platform where business owners can create contracts to help grow and develop their business.
+Legislate is a contracting platform where small businesses can create contracts to help grow and develop their businesses.
 Legislate's employment offer letters and contracts are key in protecting your IP and Legislate's NDAs are crucial to ensure you can have conversations and partnerships to help develop your business and brand.
 Book a demo or Sign up today to put the confidence back into contracting.

 The opinions on this page are for general information purposes only and do not constitute legal advice on which you should rely.